Frank-5850/Frank-5850/README.md

 :earth_africa: I'm based in Oakland

-:desktop*computer: See my portfolio at [Portfolio](http://Portfolio.com)

 :email: You can contact me at [Phanfranco@gmail.com](mailto:Phanfranco@gmail.com)

-:rocket: I'm currently working on [VPC-Centripoint](http://Not available )
+:rocket: I'm currently working on a client project.
+It is a Saas scheduling application.

-:brain: I'm learning Python
+:brain: I'm learning Python.

 ### Skills